Design of generalized fractional order gradient descent method: Simulation Study

 \section{Simulation Study}

 In this section, several examples are provided to explicitly demonstrate the validity of the proposed solutions.
-Examples \ref{Example 1}-\ref{Example 3} aim at testifying the convergence design.
-Examples \ref{Example 4}-\ref{Example 5} consider a target function with nonzero minimum value and the notable Rosenbrock function, respectively.
-Example \ref{Example 6} gives an application regarding to LMS algorithm.
+Examples \ref{Example 1}-\ref{Example 3} aim at testifying the convergence design with the given univariate target function in Section 2.2.
+Examples \ref{Example 4}-\ref{Example 5} consider a convex and non-convex target functions respectively.
+Examples \ref{Example 6} gives the application regarding to LMS algorithm.
+Examples \ref{Example 7} compares the developed method with the classical gradient method.